causiq/logary/README.md

  - Both run on .Net
  - Logary is based on cooperative multithreading whilst Serilog is mostly lock-free concurrent
- - Logary was built from running high-throughput distributed systems 24/7 in production and has learnt its lessons
+ - Logary was built from running high-throughput distributed systems 24/7 in production and has learnt its lessons similar to Serilog.
  - Logary can be run in multi-instance mode without using any global shared state (aka. statics), which is similar to Serilog
  - Serilog's Enrichers = Logary's middleware
  - Serilog's Sink = Logary's Target
- - Targets in Logary tend to use IO completion ports/async-as-"green threads", AFAIK Sinks are primarily running and calling out using synchronous/blocking APIs
+ - Targets in Logary tend to use IO completion ports/async-as-"green threads", AFAIK Sinks are running and calling out using synchronous/blocking APIs to a larger extent
  - Logary supports flushing all targets (`LogManager.Flush`)
  - Logary supports flushing a single target (`Target.flush`)
  - Logary supports backpressure (F#: `Alt<_>` , C#: `Task`) returned from